AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 This example contains a class _SecureString_ which acts as a wrapper for a simple _char*_, preventing it from being copied in the program as well as disabling referencing its address in memory.
-I used a c-string instead of a normal string because not only is it smaller, giving it a smaller memory footprint, but a c-string gives me the ability to manually overwrite the contents of the c-string, protecting it from memory imaging techniques that may be able otherwise fish it out. of the string with _memset()_,
+I used a c-string instead of a normal string because not only is it smaller, giving it a smaller memory footprint, but a c-string gives me the ability to manually overwrite the contents of the c-string with _memset()_, protecting it from memory imaging techniques that may be able otherwise fish it out.
 ```C++
 #include <iostream>
 #include <cstring>   //Contains 'memset()'